idealo/mongodb-slow-operations-profiler/README.md

 # MongoDB slow operation profiler and visualizer

-This java web application collects slow operations from a mongoDB system in order to visualize and analyze them.
+This java web application collects and stores slow operations from one or more mongoDB system(s) in order to visualize and analyze them.
 Since v2.0.0 it may be easily extended to an administration tool by implementing commands to be executed against the configured database system(s).
 The initial version of the software has been presented during the [MongoDB User Group Berlin on 4th of June 2013](http://www.meetup.com/MUGBerlin/events/119503502/).
 Slides of the presentation can be found [here](http://www.slideshare.net/Kay1A/slow-ops).